 If you’re going with a group of friends, split up instead of cruising around together.
 This is your opportunity to network with your potential employers, and it looks better if you approach yourself rather than bringing your best mate along with you.

 Always start with a handshake and by introducing yourself.
 Ask open ended questions and use information that you have gained from your research as talking points, including any recent news about the company.
 Never initiate a conversation at a fair by ‘what do you do?’ or even worse ‘what have you got for me?’ as it shows a lack of preparation.
+Things worth asking are:

 It’s also a good place to practice your interview techniques, so you should be prepared to answer questions like: